On returning to the office

 I'm not particularly looking forward to returning to the din and distractions of daily office life.
 I remember the struggle of trying to concentrate with so much going on around me.
 I always felt drained at the end of the day and still had the feeling I hadn't accomplished all that much.
 So what does Seneca recommend?

 In line with his stoic philosophy, he is convinced that when one is at peace within, all the noise outside does not interfere with this inner quiet.
 A person without inner turmoil should be able to withstand any noises and distractions around him.

 I have so steeled myself against all these things that I can even put up with a coxswain's strident tones as he gives his oarsmen the rhythm.
 For I force my mind to become self-absorbed and not let outside things distract it.
 There can be absolute bedlam without so long as there is no commotion within, so long as fear and desire are not at loggerheads, so long as meanness and extravagance are not at odds and harassing each other.
 For what is the good of having silence throughout the neighbourhood if one's emotions are in turmoil?
 1

-Seneca recommends we should try to attain an inward detachment, so that the chattering of coworkers, the grinding of coffee machines, the incessant farewell parties of a coworkers you've never met cannot interfere with your inner peace.
+Seneca recommends we should try to attain an inward detachment so that the chattering of coworkers, the grinding of coffee machines, and the incessant farewell parties of coworkers we've never met cannot interfere with our inner peace.
 Even the occasional tap on the shoulder, when you were just about to solve a particularly gnarly problem, should not disturb the inner quiet of a true stoic.

 So, about going back to the office in our post-pandemic world.
 I think Seneca would agree that if your work involves any kind of thinking, you're better off at home, where it doesn't require the willpower of a stoic sage to get something done.
 Any visits to the office should therefore only be undertaken if one wants to strengthen one's stoic virtues.